sarusman/file-hosting-v2/README.md

 # File hosting v2

-Improved file host.
 Change of interface and storage: 15 GB available.
 This app now uses the Google API to store, view, and delete files.
 The interface is totally redone and is more interactive.